Tag: Relationship Guidance for Husbands

 Loyalty is a perfect example.

-Most women are not going to be burning with intimate passion for us just because we’ve remained sexually monogamous with her.
+Most women are not going to be burning with intimate passion for you just because you’ve remained sexually monogamous with her.

 Paying bills is another example.

-Paying bills on time probably won’t get us extra blow-jobs, BUT stop paying those bills and we’ll be met with her displeasure when the power gets shut off!
+Paying bills on time probably won’t get you extra blow-jobs, BUT stop paying those bills and you’ll be met with her displeasure when the power gets shut off!

 For some reason, when our wife says she wants out of the relationship, we assume she must not understand the depth of our love or loyalty for her.